 One of the staff at a hotel we visited confided that he earned $30 USD per month.
 My heart sank.

 We asked how he lived on that amount of money, and he answered that he doesn’t eat breakfast, and the rest of his diet is often rice and vegetables.
 Truly heartbreaking.

 It’s not expected to tip, but generosity is certainly not lost in Cambodia.

 Cambodia Travel Tips #9: Plan To Visit Temples Really Early

 Temples are a must visit while in Cambodia.
 Especially world famous Angkor Wat, and the temple featured in the movie Tomb Raider, Ta Prohm.

-If you visit during wet season, don’t dispair, the temples (and all of Siem Reap) looks so beautiful in the rain!
+If you visit during wet season, don’t despair, the temples (and all of Siem Reap) looks so beautiful in the rain!

-Cambodia Travel Tip #10: Enjoy The Nightlife!
+Cambodia Travel Tips #10: Enjoy The Nightlife!